vuongducphuong/documentation/content/applications/finance/accounting/bank/foreign_currency.rst

 :guilabel:`Journal`, :guilabel:`Expense Account` and :guilabel:`Income Account` to calculate and
 process the **unrealized gains and losses**.

 You can set the date of the report in the :guilabel:`Date` field.
-Odoo automatically reverses the booking entry to the date set in :guilabel:`Reversal Date`.
+Leansoft automatically reverses the booking entry to the date set in :guilabel:`Reversal Date`.

 Once posted, the :guilabel:`adjustment` column should indicate `0.00`, meaning all **unrealized